 Instructions

-• When ready to cook, add 2 tablespoons of oil to a large cast-iron skillet over medium-high heat along with the sliced bell pepper and onion.
-Cook for 7-8 minutes or until vegetables are crisp tender and slightly charred.
+• When ready to cook, add the remaining 2 tablespoons of olive oil to a large cast-iron skillet over medium-high heat.
+Add bell pepper, onion, salt, and pepper and cook for 7-8 minutes, or until vegetables are crisp tender and slightly charred.
+Transfer the vegetables to a plate.

-• Remove vegetables from the skillet and add the steak, letting any excess marinade drip off before adding it to the skillet.
-Cook steak over medium to medium-high heat for 4-5 minutes per side, or until cooked to your desired doneness.
+• Remove the steak from the marinade, letting any excess marinade drip off.
+With the skillet still over medium-high heat, add the steak and cook for 4-5 minutes per side, or until cooked to your desired doneness.

-• Let steak rest on a cutting board for 5 minutes before slicing.
-Cut steak into thin ¼" slices against the grain.
+• Transfer the steak to a cutting board to rest for 5 minutes before slicing.
+Cut steak against the grain into thin, ¼-inch slices.

 Last step!
 If you make this, please leave a review letting us know how it was!